Which Flexispot Standing Desk Should You Buy? A Breakdown of Their Best Models

 Is Flexispot good value for money?

-How stable are Flexispot standing desks at full height?
+How stable are Flexispot desks when fully extended?